Nortank12/deepcool-digital-linux/README.md

 - [Device List](#more-information)

 # About
-This program is meant to replicate the functionality of the original `DeepCool Digital` Windows program and I am gradually adding support to new devices.
+This CLI program is meant to replicate the functionality of the original `DeepCool Digital` Windows program and I am gradually adding support to new devices.

 If you have a device that has not been added or tested yet, please read the notes below the